dworthmuller/ActinWavyMembrane/README.md

 ├── inputParams_add.csv               #a csv file with additionally on run-time computed values such as forces ├── analysis.py                       #python file to determine stress values on membrane surface -> written to inputParams_add.csv, visual checkups to ensure global force balance
-├── errMeasure.txt                    #error-measure value to inspect convergence ├── pdf's and png's                   #graphical output from analysis.py for sanity checks
+├── errMeasure.txt                    #error-measure value to inspect convergence └──pdf's and png's                   #graphical output from analysis.py for sanity checks
 ```